Squacco heron: Etymology

 The English common name squacco comes via Francis Willughby (c.
 1672) quoting a local Italian name sguacco.
 The current spelling comes from John Hill in 1752.

-The scientific name comes from Latin ardeola, a small heron (ardea), and ralloides, Latin rallus, a rail and Greek -oides, "resembling".
+The scientific name comes from Latin ardeola, a small heron (ardea), and ralloides, from the Latin rallus, meaning a rail and the Greek -oides, "resembling".

 Breeding

-The Squacco Heron uses freshwater localities throughout Europe and the Middle East as breeding grounds to later migrate south to the Sub-Saharan African region.
-Non-breeding Squacco Herons share similar traits with other heron species like the Indian Pond Heron and Malagasy Pond Heron which show tawny color plumage, lighter streaking, smaller bill, and narrower wing tips.
+The squacco heron uses freshwater localities throughout Europe and the Middle East as breeding grounds to later migrate south to the Sub-Saharan African region.
+Non-breeding squacco herons share similar traits with other heron species like the Indian pond heron and Malagasy pond heron which show tawny color plumage, lighter streaking, smaller bill, and narrower wing tips.